 However, good e-facilitation is very hands-on.
 So interventions need to be timely to avoid that teams ‘wallow in the shallows’.
 E-facilitators have a very visible helping hand and have a high ‘presence’.

-If you would like to learn more, you might want to consider joining the next e-facilitation workshop starting on 14 September.
+If you would like to learn more, you might want to consider joining the next e-facilitation workshop.
 It’s a 5 week online workshop and requires a commitment of 5 hours per week, whenever it suits you (no webinars).
 There is more information on the training page on the website.
 Feel free to contact me and/or forward this to anyone else who would find this training useful.

 The e-facilitation workshop is not only for e-facilitators.
 Training managers and course designers benefit too.
 It’s also an excellent introduction to the eWorkshop model.
 So even if you’re not involved in the delivery of courses or online workshops, you will find this learning experience meaningful.